Lateralus138/hosts-compression-scripts/README.md

 ```

-This assumes you have already installed a custom hosts file from Mr. Black's repository and it is located in the appropriate directory as stated above.
+This assumes you have already installed a custom hosts file and it is located in the appropriate directory as stated above.

 1. Download ```compress_hosts.ps1``` from the current [Releases Page](https://github.com/Lateralus138/hosts-compression-scripts/releases) and place it anywhere you like.
 2. Open a PowerShell terminal from the Start Menu, Run (Win+r), or from CMD (powershell or pwsh).